 Project Ouzel’s owners are experienced sailors and previous owners of a 20-metre Baltic Yachts build.
 The brief was for a “modern interpretation of a classic pilothouse cutter”, which was assigned to Langan Design.
 The project is being overseen by MCM Newport.

-The resulting design is “a wolf in sheep’s clothing”, according to MCM co-founder and partner Peter Wilson.
+According to MCM co-founder and partner Peter Wilson, the design is “a wolf in sheep’s clothing”.
 Project Ouzel touts a classic sheer line, low-profile deckhouse and generous overhangs while also benefitting from a performance-orientated rig and “modern underbody”, including a high-aspect rudder and contemporary keel.

 "The Ouzel team meetings have a high degree of collaboration between engineers, designers, interior architects and the builder," said Rockport Marine president and third-generation boatbuilder Sam Temple.
 "This is a large and complex project for Rockport, so assembling the correct team around them, including structural engineers, technical experts and mechanical, electrical, mast and rigging specialists is the key to success.
 It is a true esprit d'equipe."